Dhayarajan-B/PRODIGY_WD_01/README.md

 This is my Prodigy task where i have built a Responsive landing page.
 It includes a interactive navigation menu that changes color when hover over it.
-The landing page is also responsive that automatically fit for different size screens.
+The landing page is also responsive that automatically fit for different size screens.I have used HTML and CSS for frontend and Javascript for backend.